telerik/fiddler-everywhere-docs/capture-traffic/capture-network-traffic.md

 position: 10
 ---

-# Network Capture
+# Network Capturing

->important The **Network Capture** feature is a BETA version and is subject to change in the future.
+>important The network capturing mode is feature in BETA state and is subject to change in the future.
 Currently, the functionality is available only for the **macOS** version of Fiddler Everywhere and works only for IPv4 protocol.

-This article describes using Fiddler's network capturing mode, where "network traffic" refers to all HTTP, HTTPS, WebSocket, and gRPC traffic directed to the active network adapter.
+This article describes using Fiddler's **network capturing mode**, where "network traffic" refers to all HTTP, HTTPS, WebSocket, and gRPC traffic directed to the active network adapter.
 The feature requires the installation of a network extension, which requires explicit administrative privileges.

-In nature, the **Network Capture** is a more powerful way to capture network traffic on a lower level than an HTTPS(S) proxy works (which is how Fiddler works in the **System Capturing** mode or all other available capturing modes).
+In nature, the network capturing mode is a more powerful way to capture network traffic on a lower level than an HTTPS(S) proxy works (which is how Fiddler works in the **System Capturing** mode or all other available capturing modes).

-The benefits of the **Network Capture** mode are as follows:
+The benefits of the network capturing mode are as follows:

 - Works on a lower level compared to HTTP(S) proxies.